A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 A smoother, more intuitive site keeps visitors happy and more likely to stick around.
 People are more inclined to convert when your site is easy to navigate and use.

-Typical user experience enhancements include more explicit calls to action, straightforward navigation, and easy-to-read and understandable content.
+This means more explicit calls to action, clear, straightforward navigation, and content that's easy to read and understand.
 The better the user experience, the higher the chances of turning visitors into customers.

 Increase Revenue